DevExpress-Examples/devexpress-ai-chat-samples/README.md

 The AI service uses plain text as the default response format.

-To display rich formatted messages, set the [ResponseContentFormat](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.ResponseContentFormat?v=24.2) property to `Markdown`.
+To display rich formatted messages, set the `RenderMode` property to `Markdown`.
 Use a markdown processor to convert response content to HTML code.

 ```razor
 @using Markdig;